LIBERCOSOFT/hello-microverse/README.md

 Create the directory in which you'll like to clone this project.

 ### Install
-Navigate to the created directory above
-Run git clone 'the project's https or ssh'
+Open your Terminal/Command Prompt/Powershell and navigate to the above created directory Type `git clone https://github.com/LIBERCOSOFT/hello-microverse.git` and hit enter Naviage into the created `hello-microverse` directory and open `index.html` file

 ### Usage
 View the HTML document in your preferred browser